-As former Deputy Chief of the Criminal Fraud Division and head of the Health Care Fraud Unit of United States Department of Justice, Mr. Sheldon was responsible for overseeing the prosecution of health care fraud for the entire United States.
+As former Deputy Chief of the Criminal Fraud Division and Chief of the Health Care Fraud Unit of United States Department of Justice, Mr. Sheldon was responsible for overseeing the prosecution of health care fraud for the entire United States.
 His achievements include managing the largest one-day arrest in US history of 107 people engaged in health care fraud totaling over $450 million, and a record total in 2012 of over $1.5 billion in health care fraud charged.
 Mr. Sheldon tried seven health care fraud cases during his three-year tenure with the Criminal Fraud Division.

 Mr. Sheldon is also a former Assistant United States Attorney (AUSA), serving the Southern District of Texas.
 He successfully prosecuted the first agricultural fraud case in the United States (under 7 U.S.C. § 7711), for which he received a special award from the FBI Director commending his prosecution of the case.
 Additionally, the Assistant Director of the Department of Homeland Security granted him an International Achievement Award for successfully prosecuting several complex import-export fraud cases.
 Mr. Sheldon tried fourteen cases during his three-year tenure as an AUSA.